fillabs/fitsec2-rel/README.md

 - [ETSI TS 103 601 v2.2.1](https://www.etsi.org/deliver/etsi_ts/103600_103699/103601/01.01.01_60/ts_103601v010101p.pdf) - The ETSI ITS security extensions.
 - [ETSI TS 103 759 v2.1.1](https://www.etsi.org/deliver/etsi_ts/103700_103799/103759/02.01.01_60/ts_103759v020101p.pdf) - The misbehaviour reporting protocol (the support is ongoing).

-The library supports the following:
-- Basic library features:
+Basic library features:
 - Designed for minimum memory and CPU consumption.
 - Plugin interface for software cryptographic libraries and HSMs.
 - Synchronous and asynchronous message processing.

-- Secured message handling features:
+Secured message handling features:
 - Encoding and decoding of ITS secured messages, including all extensions, as described in ETSI TS 103 097 v2.1.1.
 - Signature generation and verification.
 - Message validation, according to signing certificate restrictions.
 - Peer-2-peer certificate distribution.

-- PKI support:
+PKI features:
 - Multiple root, enrolment and authorization certificate authorities.
 - Independent EC and AT certificate pools for each ITS application.
 - Creation and handling of certificate (EC or AT) requests.
 - Automatic EE certificate selection for outgoing messages.
 - Certificate revocation lists (CRL).
 - Certificates trust lists (CTL and ECTL).
 - Explicit and implicit certificates support.
 - Peer-2-peer CRL/CTL requests.
 - Certificate requests repetition.

 The library can be used with any kind of communication protocol, particularly with the GeoNetworking as described in [ETSI EN 302 636-4-1](http://www.etsi.org/deliver/etsi_en/302600_302699/3026360401/01.02.01_60/en_3026360401v010201p.pdf).